playcanvas/engine/test/README.md

 1. Open the root folder of your clone of the PlayCanvas Engine repo.
 2. Select the Explorer panel (top icon in the left-hand vertical toolbar).
 3. Navigate to the test you want to debug and set a breakpoint.
-4. At the bottom of the Explorer panel, you'll find a sub-panel called NPM SCRIPTS.
+4. At the bottom of the Explorer panel, you'll find a sub-panel called NPM Scripts.
 Locate script `test` and click the Debug button.
+   * If you don't see NPM Scripts sub-panel, right click any visible sub-panels and select NPM Scripts from the drop-down menu.

 ## Help Us Reach 100% Coverage